“High Maintenance To Be Low Maintenance” Beauty Is A Trap

 Which beauty treatments are worth the money?

 It’s abundantly clear that the “low maintenance” aspect of TikTok’s viral beauty trend is misleading, so if you’re keen to scale back your routine, consider what you can afford without stretching your budget, then ask what makes you feel your best.
 I put the question to my beauty editor peers, whose job is to review new and old beauty services.
-(Like influencers, however, it’s important to note that most beauty editors also receive lots of treatments for free.)
+(However, it’s important to note that, like influencers, most beauty editors also receive lots of treatments for free.)

 AdvertisementADVERTISEMENT

 If you don’t have a skin condition, though, I’m convinced that a consistent, gentle skincare routine is enough, and you don’t have to spend a fortune.
-Aesthetics doctor and trainer Dr Jonny Betteridge of JB Aesthetics told me that you can get a good quality routine from Boots; even the pharmacy’s own-brand products come highly recommended.
+Aesthetics doctor and trainer Dr Jonny Betteridge of JB Aesthetics told me that you can get a good quality routine from the pharmacy; even the pharmacy’s own-brand products come highly recommended.
 “It’s as simple as cleansing, moisturising and using SPF,” said Dr Betteridge.
 “You don’t have to have a list of 10 products.”
-Additionally, in the evening, I like to use retinal over retinol, which is more effective, especially Naturium Retinaldehyde Cream Serum, £32, and Medik8 Crystal Retinal 3, £49.
-On a cheaper note, brow threading assumed third place.
-While there are plenty of excellent DIY brow kits, like MASQD The Brow Set, £10, and BBBLondon Brow Shaping Kit Petite Medium Dark, £40, an expert’s knowledge is invaluable when it comes to achieving the perfect arch, thickness and overall shape.

 Thanks to changing trends, technological advances and the simple reality that we are seeing our faces more than ever, beauty treatments will continue to evolve and intrigue.
 However, that doesn’t mean we have to try every single one of them.
 By all means, keep up the beauty habits that make the most difference to your life, but remember that the “high maintenance to be low maintenance” beauty trend is far removed from reality.